2020 South Korean legislative election: Electoral reform process

 An election reform bill was introduced in February 2019, which would change the allocation of part of PR seats with an additional member system.

 The legislative process utilised the 85th Article of the National Assembly law, called the 'Fasttrack' system, which does not require agreement between all parties.
 This was opposed by the main opposition Liberty Korea Party and Bareunmirae Party member Yoo Seong-min.
 The decision by Sohn Hak-kyu, leader of the Bareunmirae, to approve the Fasttrack, and his dismissal of his fellow standing committee member Oh Shin-hwan, stirred legal controversy.
 The Prosecution Service declared that Sohn's actions did not merit criminal charges.

 The Liberty Korea Party physically disrupted the National Assembly Secretariat in April 2019, to interrupt the Fastrack legal maneuver.
 The Prosecution Service then opened an investigation into the violence in the National Assembly, and possible violation of the National Assembly law.
 Several leading members of the LKP were indicted, including leader Hwang Kyo-ahn and then-floor leader Na Kyung-won.
 The criminal charges included violence and violation of order.
 Several Democratic Party members were also charged.

-The bill was passed on 27 December 2019, despite physical obstruction in the Assembly voting area by the Liberty Korea Party.
+The bill was passed on 27 December 2019 despite physical obstruction in the Assembly voting area by the Liberty Korea Party.

 New system

-The National Assembly continues to have 300 seats, with 253 constituency seats and 47 proportional representation seats, as in previous elections.
+The National Assembly continued to have 300 seats, with 253 constituency seats and 47 proportional representation seats, as in previous elections.
 However, 30 of the PR seats were assigned on additional member system, while 17 PR seats continue to use the old parallel voting method.
 The voting age was also lowered from 19 to 18 years old, expanding the electorate by over half a million voters.

 In response to the new system, the main opposition Liberty Korea Party set up a satellite party (called the Future Korea Party) to maximise the number of PR seats it would gain.
 The Democratic Party responded by setting up their own satellite party, the Platform Party.
 In both cases, the main party stood candidates only in the constituency seats, whilst the satellite party stood only in the PR lists.
 This meant that the satellite party would receive the maximum number of compensatory seats, regardless of how over-represented the parent parties were in the constituencies.
 Smaller parties did not set up satellites, because the advantage only appears if the party is over-represented in the constituencies.